Patrick Tambay: Racing career

-In 1982, he was offered a drive with Arrows by team boss Jackie Oliver to replace the injured Marc Surer in the season-opening South African Grand Prix.
+In 1982, Tambay was offered a drive with Arrows by team boss Jackie Oliver to replace the injured Marc Surer in the season-opening South African Grand Prix.
 He arrived at the track and, when faced with the ongoing turmoil and the possibility of a drivers' strike, he soon left and did not take part in the race.
-Later in 1982 he was offered a place with the Scuderia Ferrari after the death of his close friend Gilles Villeneuve.
+Later in 1982, he was offered a place with the Scuderia Ferrari after the death of his close friend Gilles Villeneuve.
 He won his first Grand Prix at the German Grand Prix that year after Didier Pironi was injured in qualifying, in his fourth race for Ferrari.
-He took his second and last Grand Prix win in 1983 at Imola; driving with Villeneuve's #27, he won after Riccardo Patrese crashed near the end of the race.
+He took his second and last Grand Prix win in 1983 at Imola; driving with Villeneuve's No. 27, he won after Riccardo Patrese crashed near the end of the race.

-Despite finishing 4th in the World Championship (with team mate René Arnoux finishing 3rd enabling Ferrari to win the Constructors' Championship), Tambay was dropped by the Scuderia at the end of 1983 in favor of Italian Michele Alboreto.
-Tambay then moved from one factory team to the other in Formula One at the time, Renault who had finished 2nd in the 1983 Constructors' Championship and 2nd in the Drivers' with fellow Frenchman Alain Prost.
-Unfortunately for Tambay, after 1983 the factory Renault teams fortunes would go on the downslide and he would spend a somewhat fruitless two seasons before Renault pulled the plug on its factory team with his best results over the and seasons being a single pole position and subsequent 2nd place in the 1984 French Grand Prix at Dijon.
+Despite finishing fourth in the World Championship (with team mate René Arnoux finishing 3rd enabling Ferrari to win the Constructors' Championship), Tambay was dropped by the Scuderia at the end of 1983 in favor of Italian Michele Alboreto.
+Tambay then moved from one factory team to the other in Formula One at the time, Renault who had finished second in the 1983 Constructors' Championship and second in the Drivers' with fellow Frenchman Alain Prost.
+Unfortunately for Tambay, after 1983 the factory Renault teams fortunes would go on the downslide and he would spend a somewhat fruitless two seasons before Renault pulled the plug on its factory team with his best results over the and seasons being a single pole position and subsequent second place in the 1984 French Grand Prix at Dijon.